Bookclubbers without boundaries in Nelson, New Zealand

 ➤ “I have never really had a good experience with the ‘young confused woman trying to find herself’ genre, but Hot Milk was a pleasant surprise.
 I finished it feeling a bit neutral but the more I have reflected on it, the more I appreciate it.

-“There are some crazy threads running through the book, some of which will honestly haunt me forever, but the absurdity of the storyline is somehow relateable and overall there was a lovely rhythm and pace to the writing.” – Suzy
+“There are some crazy threads running through the book, some of which will honestly haunt me forever, but the absurdity of the storyline is somehow relatable and overall there was a lovely rhythm and pace to the writing.” – Suzy

 —–